Skip to main content

 But now these same rubes are getting riled up at the refusal of Trump to release the files.
 Their logic is irrefutable, if profoundly warped: How could he refuse to release information that proves, once and for all, that child molesters run the Democratic party?

-In QAnon circles, this is common knowledge, and they’re pissed at Trump for withholding the story.
-The obsession with pedophilia was once way out on the fringes, but under Trump it’s gone mainstream.
+In QAnon circles, this is common knowledge, and they’re pissed at Trump for withholding what they see as the truth.
+Their obsession with pedophilia, which was once way out on the fringes, has now gone mainstream.

 Surely, part of this is projection.
 As I’ve written before, the real pedophiles — the ones who actually get caught, convicted, and do time — are disproportionately conservative men, often clergy, preying on the children of the gullibly religious.
 Between the Southern Baptist Convention and the Catholic Church, the documented cases of underage sex abuse are as widespread as they are sordid.